gen2brain/jpegn/README.md

 any power-of-two subsampling, and restart intervals.
 Truncated or corrupt scan data decodes as far as it goes rather than failing.
 Arithmetic coding and 12-bit samples are refused.

-The encoder writes baseline JPEG, grayscale or YCbCr, at 4:4:4, 4:4:0, 4:2:2 or 4:2:0.
-Files are within 0.2% of the standard library at the same quality and subsampling, and identical to libjpeg-turbo at quality 50; optimized Huffman tables save ~4% at quality 50, rising to ~20% at quality 95.
+The encoder writes baseline and progressive JPEG, grayscale or YCbCr, at 4:4:4, 4:4:0, 4:2:2 or 4:2:0.
+Files are within 0.2% of the standard library at the same quality and subsampling, and identical to libjpeg-turbo at quality 50.
+Optimized Huffman tables save ~4% at quality 50, rising to ~20% at quality 95; progressive mode ~9% more on flat color and hard edges, and little or nothing on detailed photographic content; jpegli's adaptive dead zone ~10% again.
+All three together are ~17% below plain baseline at ~2.1x the encode time.

 Against the standard library, ~1.9x on progressive and ~3.1x on baseline decode, ~2.9x decoding straight to RGBA, and ~4.5x to ~6.3x on encode, in two allocations rather than twelve.
 SIMD is